marknelsonengineer/empire/DESIGN.md

         example).
 But this sacrifices a lot of unit testing capabilities.
         Therefore, we will make a testability-over-performance tradeoff and make configuration dynamic.
-      - empire::Singleton will have a `scratch()` method which will destroy it and allow it to be recreated.
+      - empire::Singleton will have an `erase()` method which will destroy it and allow it to be recreated.
   - You loose control of initializations
     - Not true.
 The Core will initialize all the Singletons.
 That's what the core does.
 Also, I will be using instances of Singletons (or the contents therein) as parameters when I create other objects.
     - The test harness will manage the test Singletons.
   - Explicit reference passing makes garbage collection work.
     - All of these objects will begin with Empire and end with Empire.
-    - The `scratch()` method on Singleton will destroy.
+    - The `erase()` method on Singleton will destroy.
 There's nothing wrong with that.
 The Singleton guarantees only one object will exist after you ask for it (which is still true).
 It also makes it globally available, which will also continue to be true.